-The following adaptation takes the five elements of a standard management approach (policy, planning, implementation, evaluation and review) and applies it against different employment life cycle stages.
+The following adaptation takes the five elements of a standard management approach (policy, planning, implementation, evaluation and review) and applies them against different employment life cycle stages.

 Use this to help guide your own policy planning and review.

-In addition, the On the agenda creating change workshop series provides you with a format and materials to facilitate a policy planning session with your decision makers.
-Each of the sessions in the series covers one of the psychosocial factors named in the National standard.
+The On the agenda creating change series provides materials to lead a policy planning session.
+Each of the sessions in the series covers a psychosocial factors from the National Standard of Canada on Psychological Health and Safety in the Workplace (Canadian Standards Association z1003:2013).

 Recruiting and hiring

-The hiring procedure is the first impression of your organization and its leadership – what it's like to work with you, how your organization values its employees, and the workplace culture a new recruit can expect.
+The hiring procedure is the first impression of your organization and its leadership.
+It shows recruits how your organization values its employees and defines the workplace culture.

 Policy and commitment

-- State that no negligent, reckless or intentional injury to employee mental health is tolerated or condoned
+• State that negligent, reckless or intentional injury to employee mental health isn't tolerated.

 Planning